LeleDerGrasshalmi/FortniteEndpointsDocumentation/EpicGames/AccountService/Account/ExternalAuth/Create.md

 ## Parameters

 `authType`: See via [External Auth Readme](./README.md) and also check the [External Auth Grant Type](../../Authentication/GrantTypes/external_auth.md#body) <br/>
-`externalAuthToken`: Issued by the External Provider, check the the [External Auth Grant Type](../../Authentication/GrantTypes/external_auth.md#body) for more Info
+`externalAuthToken`: Issued by the External Provider, check the [External Auth Grant Type](../../Authentication/GrantTypes/external_auth.md#body) for more Info

 ---